-- 1. Any student with a witnessed loss of consciousness of any duration shall be transported immediately to the nearest emergency department via emergency vehicle.
+- Any student with a witnessed loss of consciousness of any duration shall be transported immediately to the nearest emergency department via emergency vehicle.
 Staff shall remain in contact with 911 and stabilize the student while waiting for EMS to arrive. - 2.
 Any student who has symptoms of a concussion and who is not stable (i.e., whose condition is worsening) is to be transported immediately to the nearest emergency department via emergency vehicle. - 3.
-A student who exhibits any of the following symptoms should be transported immediately to the nearest emergency department via emergency vehicle: - a.
-Deterioration of neurological function - b.
+A student who exhibits any of the following symptoms should be transported immediately to the nearest emergency department via emergency vehicle:

+- a.
+Deterioration of neurological function (i.e., pupil changes or responses, muscle weakness, increased difficulty with response to questions) - b.
 Decreasing level of consciousness - c.
 Decrease or irregularity in respirations - d.
 Any signs or symptoms of associated injuries, spine or skull fracture, or bleeding - e.
-Mental status changes: lethargy, difficulty maintaining arousal, confusion or agitation - f.
+Mental status changes: lethargy, difficulty staying awake or alert, confusion or agitation - f.
 Seizure activity